fanff/tt3de/README.md

     * **Double Raster**: Allows the use of 2 colors per ASCII character (background and foreground).
     * **Perlin Noise**: Basic Perlin noise mapped texture.

+## Recommended Terminals :

+For windows users both tabby and https://wezfurlong.org/ are good choice

+for macOS & linux users, kitty is by far the best.

 ## Setting Up the Development Version

 To set up a development version of this engine: